natcap/invest.users-guide/source/fisheries.rst

 + How is recruitment (i.e. the production of offspring) determined?
 + For how many time steps should the model run?

 The user supplies the necessary parameters, which describe the survival rates, maturation schedule, recruitment function, migration patterns, and vulnerability to harvest.
-The model then runs for a user-specified number of time steps or until the population reaches equilibrium.
+The model then runs for a user-specified number of time steps with the intention of the population reaching a state of equilibrium.
 Primary model outputs are estimates of harvest and value (optional) for the population after it has reached an equilibrium state. `Valuation`_ is optional and reflects revenue earned from sale of processed catch.

 After generating a baseline model run, the user can then alter aspects of the model to compare fisheries production under different scenarios.
 Scenarios feed into the model by altering survival rates at certain life stages or in certain locations, for instance in response to changes in habitat extent, environmental variables, and/or fishing.
 An optional `Habitat Scenario Tool`_ is provided to assist the user in generating new survival parameters based on changes in habitat area, such as a decrease in the amount of eelgrass habitat or an increase in coral habitat.